 The Climate Change Research Graduate Scholarship was established to support the rapidly growing market for professionals trained in Climate Change.
-Research projects that focus on the impact of human activities on the environment with an emphasis on climate change are sought.

 Scholarships of up to $1,500 will be awarded to support graduate students engaged in outstanding, independent scholarly research related to climate change.
 The scholarship funds must be used for costs incurred to complete research, for example, materials and supplies or travel required to conduct research.
 Students may also apply for funds to defray the costs of travel to present their scholarly research at a conference.

 Feb.
 15—for fall disbursement

 Graduate students in any College of Arts and Sciences graduate program working on a thesis or dissertation focused on the impact of human activities on the environment related to climate change are eligible to apply.

 - Full time students in the semester that the application is submitted and during the semester that funds are disbursed.

 - In good academic standing during the semester that the application is submitted and during the semester that funds are disbursed.

 - The individual researcher responsible for the research described in the application, but for the purposes of research compliance (if applicable), listed as student investigator.

 - Must provide documentation of approval, on University letterhead, for any project that requires regulatory oversight (i.e. research involving human subjects, animal, biohazards, DNA, etc).
 If your HSIRB protocol has expired, you must also submit a copy of the final report to include with your application (call Julia Mays at (269) 387-8293 if you need assistance with this).